Editing and proofreading

 Editing and proofreading often belong together, but they are separate processes.
 Editing of a technical document involves improvement of the style and quality to make it as clear and understandable as possible.
 This may require correction, condensation, reorganisation and other modifications.
 Proofreading is more concerned with the fine details, such as errors of grammar, spelling and punctuation.

 Experience and qualifications

-As an academic at universities in Europe and the United States, I was constantly involved in writing, editing and proofreading technical documents, both for administrative purposes and for publication in international journals.
+As an academic at universities in Europe and the United States, I was active as a writer, editor and proofreader of medical and scientific documents for publication in international journals.
 I bring this experience to my work as a freelance translator and editor and as a member of the European Association of Science Editors.

 Major editing projects

 - Book chapters on Muslim approaches to human dignity for a German academic